ryabrams/persona-tagging/README.md

 # 🔎 Persona Classification

 ## 📝 Overview
 This repository contains a machine learning system that classifies job titles into predefined Persona Segments.
-The system is built using Python and `scikit-learn` and is designed to be **simple and easy to use** via command-line execution.
+The system is built using Python and `scikit-learn`.

 ## 🪣 Persona Segment
 When classifying a job title, the system prioritizes assignments based on this order: